Understanding the basics of call tracking

 Call tracking software attributes inbound phone calls to their sources.
 By generating various local and 1-800 numbers for keywords, pay-per-click campaigns, and locations on a website, organizations are able to track which sources are generating the most calls.
 What’s more, the right products such as ActiveDEMAND provide advanced call routing and interactive voice response systems to qualify leads and provide more granular reporting.

 It’s also important to note, call tracking products integrate with digital advertising tools and digital analytics to include offline conversions, while also integrating with CRM products to successfully log and track leads.
-But what should you know as a digital marketer heading into 2016?
-And what are some buying considerations for call tracking software?
+But what should you know as a digital marketer and what are some buying considerations for call tracking software?

 The Digital Advertising Factor

 Call tracking solution providers often specialize in various telecommunications requirements and develop other capabilities and features that marketing agencies deem necessary.
 These encompass call recording, auto-dialers, interactive voice response (IVR), call answering pools, and call routing – but regardless of these additional features, the primary benefits of call tracking software still remains: